umbrella-rain/umbrella-rain/README.md

 # Hi there, I'm Danylo Blidar 👋
-### Python Developer | AI Engineer | Computer Science Student @ PJAIT
+### Python Developer | AI Engineer

 I am a results-driven developer with a strong foundation in Python and backend technologies.
-Currently pursuing a degree in AI Engineering, I focus on building efficient APIs, optimizing performance, and creating user-centric software solutions.

 ---